unoplatform/Uno.Wasm.Bootstrap/doc/runtime-execution-modes.md

 ### WSL Integration for Windows 10

-The integration with WSL provides a way for using AOT, Mixed mode or external bitcode support using Windows 10.
+The integration with WSL provides a way to use AOT, Mixed mode, or external bitcode support using Windows 10.

 This feature is active only if one of those condition is true:

-- The `WasmShellMonoRuntimeExecutionMode` property is `InterpreterAndAOT
+- The `WasmShellMonoRuntimeExecutionMode` property is `InterpreterAndAOT`
 - There is a `*.bc` or `*.a` file in the `Content` item group
 - The `WasmShellForceUseWSL` is set to `true`